darkecology/wsrdata/README.md

     i.e. when calling `radar2mat`, `ydirection='xy'` by default.
     In such rendered arrays, y is the first dimension and x the second.
     Large y indicates North and large x indicates East.
-    As of now this repo renders arrays with `ydirection='xy'`.
+    As of now this wsrdata repo renders arrays with `ydirection='xy'`.
+    Annotations v1.0.0 in this repo also uses `ydirection='xy'`.
     To visualize the array channels using matplotlib's `pyplot.imshow`, we need to set `origin='lower'` in order that North is the top of the image.
-    Before saving images of array channels for UI using matplotlib's `image.imsave`, we need to manually flip the y axis of the arrays and annotations in order that North is the top of the image.
+    Before saving images of array channels for UI using matplotlib's `image.imsave`, we need to manually flip the y axis of the arrays and annotations v1.0.0 in order that North is the top of the image.
-    - Although not the case in this repo, if `ydirection='ij'`, large y will indicate South.
+    - Although not the case in this wsrdata repo, if `ydirection='ij'`, large y will indicate South.
     Flip the y axis of annotations so that they correspond to the rendered arrays.
     To visualize the array channels using matplotlib's `pyplot.imshow`, the default `origin=None` will yield images with North as the top.